Day 7 : Understanding package manager and systemctl

 In Linux, a package manager is a tool that helps you install, update, and manage software packages on your system.
 Think of it as a convenient way to handle the installation and maintenance of software, saving you from the hassle of manual downloads, dependencies, and configurations.

-for Debian-based distributions (like Ubuntu).
-Let me break down some common tasks using apt
+One of the most widely used package managers is apt for Debian-based distributions (like Ubuntu).
+Let me break down some common tasks using apt:

 1. Installing Software:

-To install a package, you simply use the apt install
+To install a package, you simply use the apt install command.
+For example, let's install a text editor called nano:

 sudo apt install nano